-60. In Sherman Estate v Donovan, the Supreme Court of Canada confirmed that three prerequisites which must be met in order for a Court to make an order limiting openness of the courts, including a sealing order.
-These prerequisites are:
+- 31. In Sherman Estate v Donovan, the Supreme Court of Canada confirmed that three prerequisites must be met in order for a Court to make an order limiting openness of the courts, including a sealing order.
+These prerequisites are: - a.

-- a.
 Court openness poses a serious risk to a competing interest of public importance; - b.
 The order sought is necessary to prevent the identified risk because reasonably alternative measures will not prevent this risk; and - c.
 The benefits of the order restricting Court openness outweighs its negative effects.

-Sherman Estate v Donovan, 2021 SCC 25 ("Sherman Estate") at para 38 [Tab 10]
+Sherman Estate v Donovan, 2021 SCC 25 ("Sherman Estate") at para 38 [Tab 7]

-61. The Supreme Court in Sherman Estate confirmed that a "general commercial interest of preserving confidential information" can constitute an important public interest.
+32. The Supreme Court in Sherman Estate confirmed that a "general commercial interest of preserving confidential information" can constitute an important public interest.

-Sherman Estate at paras 41 and 43 [Tab 10]
+Sherman Estate at paras 41 and 43 [Tab 7]

-62. In insolvency proceedings, Courts have frequently found that confidential and commercially sensitive information related to a proposed transaction should be sealed, as the dissemination of such information would pose a serious risk to the commercial interests of the insolvent company in the event that the transaction should not be completed.
+33. In insolvency proceedings, Courts have frequently found that confidential and commercially sensitive information related to a proposed transaction should be sealed, as the dissemination of such information would pose a serious risk to the commercial interests of the insolvent company in the event that the transaction should not be completed.
 The sealing of key economic terms of a transaction is routine in insolvency proceedings on the basis that there is a broader public interest in maintaining confidentiality in such information.

-Just Energy Group Inc. et al. v Morgan Stanley Capital Group Inc. et al, 2022 ONSC 6354 at para 72 [Tab 11] Ontario Securities Commission v Bridging Finance Inc., 2023 ONSC 4203 at para 29 [Tab 12] 63.
-The Receiver seeks an order that the Confidential Supplement be sealed until the closing of the Transaction, or until further order of this Honourable Court (the "Sealing Order").
+Just Energy Group Inc. et al. v Morgan Stanley Capital Group Inc. et al, 2022 ONSC 6354 at para 72 [Tab 8] Ontario Securities Commission v Bridging Finance Inc., 2023 ONSC 4203 at para 29 [Tab 9]

-64. The Confidential Supplement contains inter alia: (i) the unredacted APA, which contains the Purchase Price (as defined in the APA) and the allocation of the Purchase Price; (ii) a schedule of net realizations in respect of the Transaction; (iii) the appraisals of the Oakville Property and the Riverdale Property; and (iv) the estimated value of the Livestock Herds, as well as other commercially sensitive information.
+34. The Confidential Supplement contains inter alia: (i) the unredacted Park Blvd.
+APA, which contains the Total Purchase Prices (as defined therein); and (ii) an appraisal of the Park Blvd.
+Property, as well as other commercially sensitive information.